nileshevrywhr/htbbizctf2021/web/NoteQL/README.md

+# Challenge Description

+I don't think that replacing your REST APIs means that you don't need access controls.
+Can you read the admin's tasks from this minimal note taking application?

+# The way I did it
 Open the IP ADDRESS:PORT in your browser to find the fastest note-taking experience on planet earth(atleast of all the apps I've used).

 Interact with the app by entering notes in the input to add.
 Complete & Delete notes to notice the note you delete is number 6.